katmore/clientcal/README.md

 The **database update utility** can be invoked without any arguments; it will prompt for all the required parameters (such as the host, dbname, user, pass, etc.).
 It reads the [app/data/db-schema.json](app/data/db-schema.json) file which specifies the latest database structure version and relative locations of the corresponding SQL resources.
 The latest SQL update and structure dumps for ClientCal are contained in the [app/data/schema-sql](app/data/schema-sql) directory.
 When a database is empty (i.e. contains no tables), the database is created from scratch using the SQL dump file of the latest database revision.
 For existing databases, migrations are perfomed using SQL update files as specified by a database revsions corresponding `db-version.json` file.
 The current applied schema version is stored in the table `schema_version` of the same database.

-See `db-update.php --help` for details regarding advanced usage (such as quiet mode and avoiding prompts).
+See `db-update.php --help` for details regarding advanced usage (such as quiet mode and avoiding interactive prompts).
 ```sh
 php bin/db-update.php --help
 ```